A beginner’s guide to Mongolia

 The most famous sites in the world are jaw-dropping and unmissable.
 From the Machu Picchu to the Taj Mahal, they have an other-worldly grandeur and allure.
 However, if you like some solitude with your scenery, seek out these five lesser known natural wonders.
 The best travel destinations for anyone who is bowled over by the beauty of our planet, these unique spots are still under the radar (and not yet bristling with selfie sticks and souvenir sellers.)
 Enjoy!

 Inspired?
 Fancy seeing some of these natural wonders for yourself?
 Allow our lovely local experts to take the strain out of organising your trip.
-Pop your requirements into our enquiry form and they will do the rest.
+Simply follow the link to the destination you’re interested in, put your details into our enquiry form, then sit back and let our local experts take care of the rest.